 How can you modify your customs while still enjoying meaningful holiday gatherings?
 Carole Carson

-is the coach for the AARP Fat 2 Fit online community and the author of "From Fat to Fit: Turn Yourself into a Weapon of Mass Reduction."
+for the AARP Fat 2 Fit online community and the author of "From Fat to Fit: Turn Yourself into a Weapon of Mass Reduction."

 Carole offers one simple step you can take that will help you minimize your caloric intake: